gia-guar/Segmentation-Transformer-U-Net/README.md

 *Mateusz Buda, AshirbaniSaha, Maciej A. Mazurowski "Association of genomic subtypes of lower-grade gliomas with shape features automatically extracted by a deep learning algorithm."
 Computers in Biology and Medicine, 2019.*

 ### Callenges & what I'm learning
 Due to hardware limitations, I could not fit the whole Dataset in the GPU, as I usually would, with tensorflow.data.Dataset.
-Data generators are much more light on RAM.
+I found out data generators to be much more light on RAM.
 Still the model is huge and I can only train batches of 16 elements.
-This will affect the performances, however, longer training could be a (time-consuming) alternative.
+This will affect the performances, however, longer training could be a solution.
 It's also been interesting to understand implementative choices made by other users on Kaggle.
 For example, adding more layers on the deeper blocks was an interesting choice to investigate.

 ## Introduction
 Lower-grade gliomas (LGG) are a group of WHO grade II and grade III brain tumors.
 As opposed